enmaai/async-link/README.md

 This is a AsyncLink demo,We implement it use JavaScript now.
 How about browser implements this?
-Use a new <async> tag or modify <a> tag?
+Use a new '<async>' tag or modify '<a>' tag?

     <a href="json.php" target="#foo" async="true" history="true" where="replace">asynclink</a>